Thomas du Toit: Club career

 Following an impressive season he was named in the Premiership Rugby Team of the Season for the 2023–24 campaign.
 In June 2024, he scored a try in the Premiership final before his side went on to lose 25–21 to Northampton Saints.

 In January 2025, he scored two tries in the Champions Cup during a 40–21 victory against Clermont Auvergne.
 In June 2025, he was named in the Premiership team of the Season for a second consecutive year.
 That same month, he scored a try in his second consecutive Premiership final, this time a 23–21 victory over Leicester Tigers.
 In the same season, he also featured as the club went on to win a treble including European Challenge Cup and Premiership Rugby Cup.

+On 16 October 2025, du Toit would return home to his hometown club Sharks back in South Africa on a long-term deal in the URC competition from the 2026-27 season.

 International career

 Youth

 Du Toit represented Boland at the Under-13 Craven Week competition in 2008 and at the 2011 Under-16 Grant Khomo Week and 2013 Under-18 Craven Week competitions.
 He played for the Paarl Boys' High School first team in 2012 and 2013, also captaining the side in 2013.

 In 2013, Du Toit was included in the South African Schools side that played in three matches in August of that year.
 He made a substitute appearance in a 19–14 victory match over England in Crawford, played the entire second match – a 17–13 victory against France in George and was an unused substitute in their final match, a 14–13 win over Wales in Worcester.

 Du Toit then opted to move to Durban to join the academy for 2014.

 Du Toit was included in the South Africa Under-20 side for the 2014 IRB Junior World Championship.

 In 2015, Du Toit was included in the South Africa Under-20 squad that toured Argentina.
 He started both of their tour matches and was then included in the final squad for the 2015 World Rugby Under 20 Championship.
 He started all three of their matches in Pool B of the competition; a 33–5 win against hosts Italy, a 40–8 win against Samoa which saw Du Toit score South Africa's first try of the match in the seventh minute and a 46–13 win over Australia to help South Africa finish top of Pool B to qualify for the semi-finals with the best record pool stage of all the teams in the competition.
 Du Toit started their semi-final match against England, but could not prevent them losing 20–28 to be eliminated from the competition by England for the second year in succession.
 He started their third-place play-off match against France, scoring his second try of the tournament to help South Africa to a 31–18 win to secure third place in the competition.